Gautam Thapar

-Gautam Thapar (born 7 December 1960) is an Indian businessman who is the chairman of Avantha Group and is part of the Thapar family.
+Gautam Thapar (born 7 December 1960) is an Indian businessman who is the chairman of Avantha Group and a member of the Thapar family.
+Thapar was noted as an industrialist; however, in 2019, he faced allegations of financial fraud which negatively impacted his businesses and included Thapar losing control of his largest company.

-Early life
+Early life and background

-Gautam Thapar belongs to the third generation of the business family founded by his grandfather Karam Chand Thapar, in Kolkata.
+Gautam Thapar belongs to the third generation of the Thapar family, founded by his grandfather Karam Chand Thapar, in Kolkata.
 Karam Chand had initially offered the reins of the family business to Gautum's father, Brij Mohan Thapar, bypassing his oldest son Inder Mohan Thapar.
 However, Brij Mohan passed on the chance to his younger brother Lalit Mohan Thapar, giving lack of desire and inability to shoulder the responsibility as the reasons.

+Education

 Thapar was educated at The Doon School and obtained his undergraduate degree from St. Stephen's College (at Delhi University).
 He later studied for an advanced degree in chemical engineering at the Pratt Institute in the United States.
 Failing to find a suitable job and with US visa nearing expiry, he returned to India.

 Business career

-Thapar had responsibility to turn around the BILT's chemical division, which was suffering losses due to management-labour conflicts and shortage of water and power.
+Early in his career, in 1985, Thapar first worked in KCTB 's manufacturing plant in Yamunanagar and then he moved to Andhra Pradesh Rayons, where he fixed the business relationship between the company and Grasim Industries.
+In 1997, Thapar had responsibility to turn around the BILT's chemical division, which was suffering losses due to management-labour conflicts and shortage of water and power.
 Gautam showed profits within a year, by scrapping the company's expansion plans, selling off a few assets and trying to resolve labour concerns.
 The family's assets were divided into four in 1999, with Gautam's older brother Karan parting ways in 2005.
 Gautam became the Chairman of Crompton Greaves on 22 July 2004.

-When Lalit Mohan Thapar retired, he chose his nephew Gautam over Vikram.
-In 2005, Lalit Mohan handed over the reins of the business empire to Gautam along with his voting rights, shares and most of his personal effects in his will.
-Gautam became the Chairman of the Group on 1 July 2006.
+When Lalit Mohan Thapar retired, he chose his nephew Thapar over Vikram.
+In 2005, Lalit Mohan handed over the reins of the business empire to Thapar along with his voting rights, shares and most of his personal effects in his will.
+Thapar became the Chairman of the Group on 1 July 2006.
+Thapar was not initially Lalit Mohan's choice of heir and eventually gained control of his share of the Thapar Group businesses through a power struggle with his other family members.
+In 2007, he renamed his corporate group to Avantha Group.